ClarkOhlenbusch/Faial-MCP/Faial-Optimal-Usage-Findings.md

 *   **All type definitions:** Any custom structs, enums, or typedefs used in the kernel must be included.
 *   **All helper functions:** If the kernel calls any helper functions, their definitions must be included in the snippet.
 *   **All constants and macros:** Any constants or macros used in the kernel must be defined.
+*   **Work Around:** If need you can work around by having --ignore-parsing-errors.
+Using this is not recommended but works in some cases.

 ### 2. Ensure Syntactic Correctness